Wild Things (film series)

-Wild Things is an American series of films created by Stephen Peters.
+Wild Things is an American series of films created by Stephen Peters for Sony Pictures Entertainment.

 Films

 Wild Things (1998)

 In south Florida, a high school counselor is accused of rape by a manipulative rich girl and her trailer trash classmate.
 The cop on the case begins to suspect a conspiracy and dives into an elaborate and devious web of greed and betrayal to find the truth.

 Wild Things 2 (2004)

 An insurance investigator follows two young women who scheme to inherit millions of dollars.

 Wild Things: Diamonds in the Rough (2005)

 Two young women will stop at nothing for one to gain a $4 million inheritance of two priceless diamonds, while two detectives try to thwart their plans, but find complications abound.

 Wild Things: Foursome (2010)

 A murdered millionaire's son finds himself tangled up in a game of seduction and murder after a raunchy night with three beautiful women.